 Budget Option | Atomic Vantage 75

-For the price, the Atomic Vantage 75 can’t be beat.
+For the price, the Atomic Vantage 75 can’t be beaten.
 You’ll feel like you’re sliding down the mountain on skis that are double the price of the Vantage.
-The Vantage is also a great choice for a heavier skier because of the high tech features it includes leaving other budget options in the dust.
+The Vantage is also a great choice for a heavier skier because of the high-tech features it includes leaving other budget options in the dust.

 Lengths: 149, 156, 163, 170, 177cm

 Click below to compare pricing and check availability…

 The length of the ski goes from 147cm all the way up to 177cm.
 Ski length is based on height and weight so if you are on the heavier end of your height spectrum consider moving up to a longer ski length.

 These skis were meant to dominate groomers and their 75mm underfoot couldn’t be better for any terrain on the frontside.
 The performance of these skis allows you to get on edge quick and make any turn your heart desires.
 You can make long sweeping turns or make sharp cuts to tear your way down the trail.

 The ability to get on edge with ease was a key factor when I made this list.
 Fast and powerful turns are easier for a heavier skier because you can use your weight as a steering wheel to whip down the mountain.

 Depending on the terrain, you will have to make quick turns and this ski allows for you to do just that without much strain.
 You can still push the pace and get on edge to provide you with one awesome trip down the trail.